-A hyper-converged data center provides many benefits over traditional setups of servers, storage arrays and networks...
+A hyper-converged data center provides many benefits over traditional setups servers, storage arrays and networks running between them.

 Businesses depend on IT innovation to meet their strategic objectives.
-This can lead to a steady stream of new demands that stretch the limitations of existing data center resources, and the challenges become even more apparent when we consider the dynamic nature of demands on data center managers.
+This can lead to a steady stream new demands that stretch the limitations existing data center resources, and the challenges become even more apparent when we consider the dynamic nature demands on data center managers.

 There are a lot of different reasons why IT organizations choose a hyper-converged data center setup.
 Depending on your situation, one or more of these reasons may apply to you.